DVMProject/dvmfirmware-hs/README.md

 ## License

 This project is licensed under the GPLv2 License - see the [LICENSE.md](LICENSE.md) file for details.
-Use of this project is intended, strictly for amateur and educational use ONLY.
-Any other use is at the risk of user and all commercial purposes are strictly forbidden.
+Use of this project is intended, for amateur and/or educational use ONLY.
+Any other use is at the risk of user and all commercial purposes is strictly discouraged.